kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/03-connectivity.md

 # Connectivity

 We will perform most configuration tasks from the `controlplane` node.
-After the following steps you will be able to use ssh to log into workder nodes from the `cxontrolplane` prompt.
+After the following steps you will be able to use ssh to log into worker nodes from the `controlplane` prompt.

 You can if you prefer log into worker nodes from separate terminal sessions using e.g.